 We all learn skills regarding romantic relationships from our parents, extended family, and friends.
 Some of these skills we learned might have been positive, others negative.
 Often, when it comes to our own marriage, we just assume we’ll know what to do.
 The truth is, there are basic relationship strategies that can be taught, through premarital counseling.
 These skills can help you have a happier, more successful marriage.
 You can obtain a discount in Florida on your marriage license for completing a premarital course with a registered provider.
-If you’re already married and need to learn some skills, there are some fantastic relationship education classes and seminars out there.
+If you’re already married and need to learn some skills, there are some fantastic relationship education classes and seminars available to learn these skills.

 Many people say until death do us part, but how many enter a marriage with a plan B?
 Or how many people, after a few years of marriage, start to figure out a plan B?
+It’s easy to make a commitment, but it takes time to keep a commitment.
 I’m not saying that there aren’t some justified reasons for divorce.
-But I am saying that many divorces could be prevented if couples were willing to uphold their commitment, and do whatever it takes to fix the marriage.
-It’s hard work, but I’m convinced it’s absolutely possible.
+But I am saying that many divorces are preventable if couples are willing to uphold their commitment, and do whatever it takes to fix the marriage.
+It’s hard work, but I am confident that it’s absolutely possible.

-Okay, here’s where the rubber meets the road.
+Okay, here’s where the rubber meets the road!
 What is one thing you can do today to make your marriage extraordinary?
-It’s the small steps you make each day that make a big difference.
+It’s the small steps you take each day that make a big difference.